-Things are the subjects of dominion or property, as distinguished from persons.
-They are distributed into three kinds: (1) Things real or immovable, comprehending lands, tenements, and hereditaments; (2) things personal or movable, comprehending goods and chattels; and (3) things mixed, partaking of the characteristics of the two former, as a title-deed, a term for years.
+Things are distributed into three kinds: (1) Things real or immovable, comprehending lands, tenements, and hereditaments; (2) things personal or movable, comprehending goods and chattels; and (3) things mixed, partaking of the characteristics of the two former, as a title-deed, a term for years.
 The civil law divided things into corporeal (tangi possunt) and incorporeal (tangi non possunt).
 Wharton.

 THINGS IN ACTION.
-A thing in action is a right to recover money or other personal property by a judicial proceeding.
-Civ.
-Code Cal. § 953.
+A right to recover money or other personal property by a judicial proceeding.
+Civ.Code Cal. § 953.
 See Chose in Action.